 Getting the ball rolling

-For example, optimising content to increase your chances of appearing in voice searches.
+For example, optimising content on your Shopify store to increase your chances of appearing in voice searches.
 This includes:

 - Answer ‘Who’, ‘What’, ‘Where’ and ‘How’ questions